Month: February 2014

 The Marinated Steak Is Full Of Flavor!

 The steak marinades until time to cook, so it helps to tenderize it, and allows the wonderful, delicious combination of orange marmalade, soy sauce, ginger and garlic flavors to permeate it!
-Add to that some good stir-fried veggies, and you’re in for a treat!

-The orange sauce would be great just on the veggies alone, if you don’t eat meat…(just sayin’ that for all you vegetarians out there!)
-Or swap out the beef for chicken if you don’t like red meat.
-This is a very versatile recipe- the flavor is in the sauce!
+You can also substitute chicken for the beef if you don’t like red meat.
+This is a very versatile recipe, and the flavor is all in the sauce!

-My suggestion would be to get the beef marinating in the refrigerator early in the day…then the recipe will be a snap to throw together later, for a delicious dinner.
+My suggestion would be to get the beef marinating in the refrigerator early in the day, then the recipe will be a snap to throw together later, for a delicious dinner.
 Hope you enjoy it!
-Making the sauce is EASY!
-Simply whisk the ingredients together.

 An Asian-inspired orange and soy sauce is mixed for the stir fry.